pyg-team/pytorch_geometric/docs/source/install/installation.rst

 * `torch-cluster <https://github.com/rusty1s/pytorch_cluster>`__: Graph clustering routines
 * `torch-spline-conv <https://github.com/rusty1s/pytorch_spline_conv>`__: :class:`~torch_geometric.nn.conv.SplineConv` support

-These packages come with their own CPU and GPU kernel implementations based on the `PyTorch C++/CUDA extension interface <https://github.com/pytorch/extension-cpp/>`_.
+These packages come with their own CPU and GPU kernel implementations based on the :pytorch:`null` `PyTorch C++/CUDA extension interface <https://github.com/pytorch/extension-cpp/>`_.
 For a basic usage of :pyg:`PyG`, these dependencies are **fully optional**.
 We recommend to start with a minimal installation, and install additional dependencies once you start to actually need them.